What are the best places to visit in Nashik?

 Kalaram Temple: built by Sardar Rangarao Odhekar in around 1790.
 Odhekar took the statue from a river and built the temple.
 The temple is 70 ft high with skillfully sculptured idols of Lord Ram and Sita, along with Lakshman in black stone, giving the temple its name.
 The temple is considered to be among the most creative work in religion.

 Sita Gufaa: The cave where Sita was staying when Ravana (antagonist of Ramayana) came to kidnap her as a revenge of Lakshman cutting nose of his sister Surpanakha, is located on the western door of the Kalaram temple.
-‘Lakshman Rekha’ drawn by Lakshman for the shield of Sita is situated some one kilometer from the caves.
+‘Lakshman Rekha’ drawn by Lakshman for the shield of Sita is the situated on one kilometer from the caves.

 Tapovan: literally means grounds reserved for meditation and reparation.
 There is such a ground for reparation ahead of Panchavati and so was called Tapovan.
 The sages used to meditate in close proximity to the lush green nature.
 This place has temples of Laxmana and Hanuman.
 Even today, this locale captivates mind because of Godavari’s silently gurgling stream, long stretch of green woods and closeness to jungle’s plants and animals.